Battle of the Somme: Anglo-French plan of attack

 French losses at Verdun reduced the contribution available for the offensive on the Somme and increased the urgency for the commencement of operations on the Somme.
 The principal role in the offensive devolved to the British and on 16 June, Haig defined the objectives of the offensive as the relief of pressure on the French at Verdun and the infliction of losses on the Germans.
 After a five-day artillery bombardment, the British Fourth Army was to capture 27000 yd of the German first line, from Montauban to Serre and the Third Army was to mount a diversion at Gommecourt.
 In a second phase, the Fourth Army was to take the German second position, from Pozières to the Ancre and then the second position south of the Albert–Bapaume Road, ready for an attack on the German third position south of the road towards Flers, when the Reserve Army which included three cavalry divisions, would exploit the success to advance east and then north towards Arras.
 The French Sixth Army, with one corps on the north bank from Maricourt to the Somme and two corps on the south bank southwards to Foucaucourt, would make a subsidiary attack to guard the right flank of the main attack being made by the British.

 Betrayal of British plans

 Research in German archives revealed in 2016 that the date and location of the British offensive had been betrayed to German interrogators by two politically disgruntled soldiers several weeks in advance.
 The German military accordingly undertook significant defensive preparatory work on the British section of the Somme offensive.
+Other intelligence which warned the Germans included POW reports, interception of Rawlinson's message to his troops and early detonation of a mine.
+Thus alerted, the Germans were waiting in their trenches when the British troops went over the top.